cannibalox/Obsdn-QuickSNIPP/README.md

 # Obsdn-QuickSNIPP
-an all in one ahk script for Obsidian.md to save and reuse text, web pages, etc...
+ahk script for Obsidian.md to make transclusions from text blocks, save web snippets and take quick notes

 use AUTOHOTKEY UNICODE